 - textiles – need access to sewing machines in either the classroom or at home.

-- A textbook can be purchased (optional) – Nelson Product Design and Technology VCE Units 1-4 4th edition by Jacinta O’Leary and Jill Livett
+You can purchase the textbook (optional) – Nelson Product Design and Technology VCE Units 1-4, 4th edition by Jacinta O’Leary and Jill Livett.

 Things to think about

-It is important that a student has access to the tools or equipment needed to make the product they design and knows how to save and find copies of all work completed.
-This way, compiling work for assessment such as an e-folio will be uncomplicated.
+It is important that you have access to the tools or equipment needed to make the product you design.
+You should also know how to save and find copies of all your completed work, This way, compiling work for assessment such as an e-folio will be simple.

 Things you can do now